keeganskeate/personal-website/personal_website/static/personal_website/docs/posts/creating-a-python-django-website-and-hosting-it-with-firebase.md

 ```

-> Note that your `APP_ID` must be in snake case.
+### 2. The container image is deployed to Cloud Run.

-2. The container image is deployed to Cloud Run.
+You can containerize and deploy the website with:

 ```shell